Spanish for Post-Beginners - Stage A+ (Twice a Week)

-This course is for students who have studied Spanish for one year part-time or who have s ‘rusty’ GCSE, who wish to consolidate and improve their existing language skills.
+This course is for students who have studied Spanish for one year part-time or who have a 'rusty' GCSE and wish to consolidate and improve their existing language skills.

 The emphasis of the course is on participation and students are encouraged to actively participate in class through various non-threatening forms of activities designed to stimulate communication.